CarolSi-hub/CarolSi-hub/README.md

 #### I'm Carol, Full Stack Web Development student at Trybe.

-I'm a fashion designer in career transition to technology, and in this repository you can find my personal projects and the ones I worked in at school.
+I'm a fashion designer in career transition to technology, and in this repository you can find my personal projects and the ones I worked in at school.<br>
 Some of the projects were made in group, like OnlineStore, Trivia and RecipesApp.

 Always in update....